top of page

 Why Choose Us?

-Our team has led National Science Foundation-funded conferences: We developed and organized the HEARTS Conference (Puerto Rican Higher Education Assembly of Researchers, Thriving not Just Surviving), specifically designed for faculty members aiming to strengthen their grant-writing skills and enhance their ability to secure research funding.
+• Our team has led National Science Foundation-funded conferences: We developed and organized the HEARTS 2.0 Conference for workforce development (Puerto Rican Higher Education Assembly of Researchers, Thriving not Just Surviving), specifically designed for faculty members aiming to strengthen their grant-writing skills and enhance their ability to secure research funding.

-Our team has developed a Certification in Industrial Biotechnology: Funded by the Puerto Rico Department of Economic Development and Commerce, we created the “Going Up and Down in Bioprocessing” certification.
+• Our team has developed a Certification in Industrial Biotechnology: Funded by the Puerto Rico Department of Economic Development and Commerce, we created the “Going Up and Down in Bioprocessing” certification.
 This stackable certification focuses on Industrial Biotechnology with an emphasis on Pharmacology and Therapeutics, preparing participants with practical and advanced skills for the growing biotechnology sector.
+We developed the curriculum in Bioprocess and Pharmacology, and the Laboratory facilities at the Bioprocess center in C3tec in Caguas.

 At SHE, we are dedicated to fostering academic, professional, and technological excellence.
 With the support of renowned institutions, we provide updated, relevant, and transformative content to help you reach the next level in your career.